We Asked Hoteliers and Hospitality Designers: What Are the Best Queen Mattresses?

 A quality mattress will likely last about a decade, though this number varies depending on a variety of factors, mainly the type you choose.
-In other words, foam and spring mattresses should support you for that 10-year period, whereas gel foam won’t (it’s more like eight years), and hybrids you may be able to squeeze a couple more years out of.
+In other words, foam and spring mattresses should support you for that 10-year period, whereas gel foam won’t (it’s more like eight years), and you may be able to squeeze a couple more years out of hybrids.
 If longevity is really what you’re after, latex is the cream of the crop (or should we say rubber tree?), as it can last anywhere between 12 and 20 years.

-As Naturepedic founder Barry Cik has told us previously about how long a mattress can last, there are few warning signs that indicate your mattress is nearing the end of its life, most notably if you suddenly can’t get comfortable anymore or are waking up with a stiff neck or sore back.
+As Naturepedic founder Barry Cik previously told us about how long a mattress can last, there are few warning signs that indicate your mattress is nearing the end of its life, most notably if you suddenly can’t get comfortable anymore or are waking up with a stiff neck or sore back.
 Sagging is also a pretty sizable warning; if there are any spots in your mattress that are refusing to return to their original shape, it’s time to kick-start your shopping journey.